Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Operating AMoD Systems

-Besides considering proactive charging scheduling as an operational task, many studies account for charging as a constraint in operation control that imposes limitations on the fleet coordination.
-Practically, these limitations are due to the limited operational range of \glspl{abk:ev}, which depends on the available battery capacity~\cite{hu2020artificial,belakaria2019multi,guo2020vehicle}.
-The constraint is expressed in the form of limited battery capacity and energy consumption rates during travel.
-Furthermore, beyond predefined charging station layouts, the design of charging infrastructure remains a critical area of research~\cite{chen2013electric,jia2012optimal,zhang2016pev}.
-A more integrated approach considers the joint optimization of the placement of the charging station alongside fleet operations, allowing efficient system-wide coordination~\cite{luke2021joint}.
-Similar arguments can be made for general maintenance activities (e.g., cleaning vehicles, calibrating them, etc.)~\cite{zardini2022analysis}.
+Beyond proactive charging as an operational task, many studies model charging as a constraint that limits fleet coordination due to the restricted range of \glspl{abk:ev}, determined by battery capacity and energy consumption during travel~\cite{hu2020artificial,belakaria2019multi,guo2020vehicle}.
+In addition to fixed charging layouts, the design and placement of charging infrastructure remain critical research topics~\cite{chen2013electric,jia2012optimal,zhang2016pev}, with joint optimization of station locations and fleet operations enabling more efficient system-wide coordination~\cite{luke2021joint}.
+Similar considerations apply to general maintenance activities (e.g., cleaning, calibration)~\cite{zardini2022analysis}.